Pelagic Australis in South Georgia Oct - Dec 2017

 This cruise will begin and end in Stanley in the Falklands Islands.
 The Falkland Islands (direct your travel agent to Mount Pleasant Airport) is reached via Santiago and Punta Arenas on a once per week basis every Saturday with Lan Chile.
 Therefore these cruises can only be in multiples of seven days.

-There is also a flight more or less once weekly from Brize Norton in the UK on the RAF flight now operated by a sub contracting airlines.
+There is also a flight more or less once weekly from Brize Norton in the UK on the RAF flight now operated by a sub contracting airline.
 This is an expensive, but time saving alternative.
 However, the flights can be cancelled or delayed without notice due to military priority.

 Guests would board the vessel immediately on arrival and (weather permitting) the next day we would sail for South Georgia.
 Considering the traverse time there and back, 18 days are envisaged on the island for shore landings.
 It is the intention to be back in Stanley no later than the night before the Saturday flight out on Day 28 of the schedule.